This blog was originally posted Oct. 15, 2020. This is the updated version.

 This is a lovely little library on a pleasant corner, complete with a bench, a tiny children's sharing garden and a chalkboard where people can write positive messages.
 It often has more than the usual thriller novels.
 On a good day you might find a Booker or Pulitzer Prize winner or some quality non-fiction.

-To all of these owners: Thank YOU!
+To all of the owners and creators, thank YOU!

 Did we miss one?
 Send us your information and a photo and we’ll add it to our list!
 Or do you have another Love Local story idea?
 Email firstname.lastname@example.org.